beezwax/WP-Publish-to-Apple-News/readme.txt

 Once activated, the "Apple News" menu should appear in your WordPress Admin panel.

+NEW IN 1.1.4: We've made some improvements to the default template built into the plugin.
+Although it won't override your current settings, we strongly recommend placing the Cover image at the top of the Component Order settings for the best experience.

 BREAKING CHANGE IN 1.1: Please note the "Options" page has been merged into a single page for setting sections, preview and pull quotes when pushing content to Apple News.
 This both adds functionality and streamlines the workflow.

 Please read this for more information: http://php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen